connor-mccarthy/algorithms-specialization-stanford/src/course3/week1/greedy_algorithms.md

 Method 3: Whatever works!
 Sometimes it's not clear what the best approach is

+## Application: Optimal caching
+The caching problem:
+* There is a small fast memory (the cache)
+* There is big slow memory (the main memory)

+The task:
+* Process a sequence of "page requests"
+* On a "fault" (that is, a cache miss), need to evict something from the cache to make room for the thing that isn't already there

+## Example
+Cache: a, b, c, d
+Request sequence: c, d, e

+e isn't in the cache, so maybe we evict a to make room for e (cache: e, b, c, d)... and so on... but then what if a (or something else we evicted comes back in the sequence?)

+## The optimal caching algorithm
+__Theorem:__ the "furthest-in-future" algorithm is __optimal__ (i.e., minimizes the number of cache misses)

+--> this assumes you know what is coming in the future

+__Why is it useful?__
+1) Serves as a guideline for practical algorithms (e.g. LRU (least-recently used) cache should do well)
+* LRU --> assumes the most recently requested recently will be requested again sooon, and the data referenced furthest in the past will be referenced furthest in the future (does well provided data exhibits locality of reference)
+2) Serves as idealized benchmark for caching algorithms (e.g., if you implement LRU, you can cross-validate it with what actually happens, after the future happens)

+__Proof:__ tricky exchange argument, not covered in this course, however

 ### Application: scheduling
 * Tasks to be completed are called jobs
 * Each job j has a known length l_j, which is the amount of time required to process the job